richelbilderbeek/dlip/report/README.md

 ## What are phylogenetics?

 Phylogenetics is the study of the evolutionary history and relationships among individuals or groups of organisms.
+This means it studies the relations and differences between species.
+To clarify these relations phylogenetic trees are made.
+In these trees you can also see when a specie splits into two different species.
+The field we are interested in is the length of the lines of these trees, which represent the time before a specie split.
+We also want to know if a specie just transforms instantl into two, or if this process takes time in which the specie's organisms start to grow apart due to evolution.

 ## References